Creating a system for estimation of project costs in Ertle Stroy

 – Ignace Haertle: Not much.
 Two years passed from the moment that we purchased the platform until I was able to start launching our basic project processes.
 We did a lot of customization and now we almost do not use the built-in modules.
 Such flexibility is the main advantage of ELMA.
 It suits us perfectly as an integral platform where we can configure our own processes.

 – What work did you accomplish?

-– Ignace Haertle: We had an important task: to create a system for estimating project costs that would take into account fees payed to contractors, work orders according to timesheets, as well as business travel and logistic expenses.
+– Ignace Haertle: We had an important task: to create a system for estimating project costs that would take into account fees paid to contractors, work orders according to timesheets, as well as business travel and logistic expenses.

-It was difficult to set up conversion of all items into money so that the final document automatically summed up “apples” with “apples” and not “wages” with “non-cash payments”.
+It was difficult to set up the conversion of all items into money so that the final document automatically summed up “apples” with “apples” and not “wages” with “non-cash payments”.